data-experts/Lunchbox/README.md

-The Lunchbox Android App ist a lightweight Android Client for Accessing the Rest-API of lunchbox.rori.info.
+The Lunchbox Android App is a lightweight Android Client for Accessing the REST-API of lunchbox.rori.info.

+It is only useful for employees of the data experts gmbh.